Is Your Diagnosis Correct?

-- Cytogenetic analysis: This process makes it possible for the pathologist to look at the actual chromosomes of the cancer cell.
+- Cytogenetic analysis: This process makes it possible for the pathologist to look at the actual chromosomes of the cancer cells.

 - Flow cytometry: This test measures the number of cells in a sample and can determine the percentage of cells that are live, or that have a certain characteristic, size, shape or tumor marker.

-Our specialized laboratories will also provide information about unusual genetic and molecular markers of your disease, which may not only be important for your prognosis but also used to determine your eligibility for clinical trials that are not widely available.
+Our specialized laboratories will also provide information about unusual genetic and molecular markers of your disease, which may be important for your prognosis and also used to determine whether you are eligible for clinical trials.

 A second opinion is the best way to ensure that your initial diagnosis is accurate and that the recommended treatment plan is right for you.